gbirke/pin-this-day/README.md

 ## Installation
-Download and unzip archive from Github, go to folder and run
+Download and unzip archive from GitHub, go to folder and run

     composer install